- Email: David.Samuels@lewisbrisbois.com

 - Fax: 213.250.7900

-David Samuels is a partner in the Los Angeles office of Lewis Brisbois, a vice-chair of the Hospitality Practice, and a member of the Commercial Litigation Practice.
+David Samuels is a partner in the Los Angeles office of Lewis Brisbois, a vice-chair of the Hospitality Practice, and a member of the Complex Business & Commercial Litigation Practice.
 With over 25 years of litigation experience, he provides counsel to a wide range of clients in the hospitality, construction and insurance industries.
 He has won numerous jury and bench trials, and has an impressive track record of successfully arbitrating and mediating complex disputes.

 Mr. Samuels has litigated hundreds of general/premises liability matters on behalf of hotels and resorts.
 He is routinely sought by excess insurance carriers to serve as “monitoring” counsel in high exposure/catastrophic injury cases.
 He often represents general contractors in construction-related, third party personal injury matters, and he regularly handles cases on behalf of government agencies and municipalities arising from alleged dangerous public property conditions.